UWRealityLab/xrcapstone22wi-team8/docs/content/en/snippets/week5.md

 ## Blocking Issues

-- We are unsure why our Whiteboard script doesn't work with anything other than a plane.
+- We are unsure why our Whiteboard script doesn't work with anything other than a plane (e.g. a quad).
+- Multi-user is taking longer to implement and we'll have to push back on some stretch goals listed in the PRD.
 - <# TODO #>